Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/19/2025</td>
+<td align="center">10/21/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UEV483/an-imminent-threat-stussy-and-edisons-resolve">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G8WU7N910/candid-and-open">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Franky and Bonney clash with Navy vice admirals in front of the Elbaph ship.
-St.<br>Mars tries to find the room from Vegapunk’s broadcast.
-The heavily injured Stussy tells Kaku<br>the reason she chose to stay behind while Edison takes desperate action to help the<br>Straw Hats escape.</p>
+<p align="center">The sight of a blue flame burning in the night sky is reminiscent of “Blue<br>Night,” but has brought about a completely different result.
+Now that the incidents relating to<br>the Impure King have been concluded, those affected are moving on.</p>
 </td>
 </tr>
 </table>